Construction companies revolve around client relationships. Sustaining those relationships is what makes those companies successful.

 Why Should Construction Companies Use CRM?

 In any industry, business-client relations are the key to success.
-This is arguably true in construction as well; construction companies need long-standing clients to build trust and credibility.
+This is also arguably true in construction; construction companies need long-standing clients to build trust and credibility.

 For all those working in the construction industry, managing a project is a complex & lengthy process.
 It involves many stakeholders and contacts, including contractors, builders, architects, and decision-makers.